andre12001/DWAdmin-Template/README.md

 ```bash
 git clone https://github.com/andre12001/DWAdmin-Template.git
 ```
-2. buka dengan localhost ```localhost``` in browser.
+2. To view the website, browse to ```http://localhost/``` in a browser.

-### 🤔 What Is DWAdmin
+## 🤔 What Is DWAdmin
-DWAdmin is a dashboard website made of bootstrap 4 and css and other libraries.
-This template is very light and suitable for use by companies and other things.
+DWAdmin is a dashboard website made using Bootstrap 4, CSS and other libraries.
+This template is very lightweight and suitable for use by companies and other things.

 ### 🎉 Why is it open source?
-because I want this template to be enjoyed by others
+Because I want this template to be enjoyed by others.

 ### 🤨 DWAdmin features